 Drug addiction can be treated, but it’s important that the person using drugs seeks help and support to figure next steps, rather than trying to deal with it on their own.

-About 15% of Australians use an illicit drug (including a pharmaceutical drug) for a non-medical purpose every year.
-Illicit drugs are used by more than a quarter of people in their 20s each year.
+About 15% of Australians use an illicit drug and about 5% use a pharmaceutical drug for a non medical purpose every year.
+More than 40% of Australians over 14 have used an illicit drug in their lifetime, and illicit drugs are used by more than a quarter of people in their 20s each year.

 Risks associated with drugs abuse include physical and mental health problems, personal relationship issues, work and financial problems, and drug addiction.